Bettelion-Food-Truck/Build-A-Bettel/README.md

 # Build-A-Bettel

 Bettel Hackrew is a dress up game focused on Gavis Bettel similar to [picrew](https://picrew.me/).
 This game is built upon [Hackrew](https://github.com/ksadov/hackrew).
+The game was migrated from simple JS to TS due to the growing complexity of the data structures and logical patterns.
+Maintenance was going to be a nightmare.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.10.
 This game also has an image color generator which requires Python 3 installed (currently).